-A message from Aleia: Here in Arizona, we are beginning to flatten the exponential rise in the upward trending curve we faced with Covid-19 cases/deaths in June and July.
+A message from Aleia: Here in Arizona, we have over 600,000 cases of COVID-19 diagnosed, and over 10,800 deaths since the pandemic began.
 We are grateful to continue offering the “Zoom Pandemic Parlor” (ZPP for short).
 You are welcome to join in an upcoming ZPP, if you agree with the intention, guidelines, and process (scroll down for those details).
 Another new program is our Private Pandemic Parlor, offering one on one healing time.

 OVERVIEW ~~~~~ Many people are expressing a loss of ‘normal life,’ so we have designed and are hosting this activity to provide a place to give and receive stories, compassion, empathy, and kindness.
 In the Parlor, people are sharing a myriad of thoughts and feelings about how to respond to and be in this time.